The Complexity of Matching Games: A Survey: Introduction

 \section{Introduction}

-We consider a wide range of matching problems that involve payments.
-In order to illustrate this, we start with an artificial but simple example that has its origins in a paper of Eriksson and Karlander~\cite{EK01}.
+We consider a wide range of matching problems that involve {monetary} payments.
+In order to illustrate this, we start with an artificial but simple example {where the payments come in the form of prize money.
+This example} has its origins in a paper of~\citeA{EK01}.